3Flatline/3flatline-public/docs/commands.md

 The `create_task` command is used to start an analysis task.
 The required filepath parameter can be either a absolute or relative path to the desired file or directory.
 In the event you pass a directory path, the CLI will navigate the path and submit tasks for each supported file type found while traversing the directory.

+The default behavior is to only create tasks that find vulnerabilities.
+If you would also like to generate fixes for vulnerabilities that are found, and/or test code that demonstrates how to determine how the vulnerability can be triggered, the `-f` and `-t` flags can be used.

 ```Dix > create_task -h
 Usage: create_task [-h] filepath